Knowledge isn’t power. Not exactly. No, this isn’t a typo. No I’m not being controversial. Let me explain.

 Review what you receive and what you really need.

 A clue is that the emails you rarely read are from people you should probably unsubscribe to for now.

-Be ruthless. ehat you read as to be congruent with where you want to go.
-Don’t waste your time on non essentials.
+Be ruthless. what you read must be congruent with where you want to go.
+Don’t waste your time on non-essentials.

 Monitor your internet usage.

 How long do you spend browsing aimlessly?
 Stumbling accross interesting tidbit after interesting tidbit but getting further and further away from being productive?

 I use an app called rescue time.
 It monitors how long I spend on my phone and tablet and where I go.
 It collates the data and gives me a weekly snapshot.